ericwhyne/docent-learner/README.md

 - A text selection interface is under development and mostly complete.
 - Integration with HBase, Impala, and S3 is planned.
 - The ability to refine and train machine learning models (rather than just tag data) is also potentially a part of this project, however will be avoided if it adds too much complexity.
+- Eventually all capabilities should be controlled through the web interface.
+A rudimentary data binding for configuration modification is mostly written.

 The easiest way to get started with Docent Learner is to use Vagrant.
 For more information on Vagrant go to https://www.vagrantup.com/